Border Angels Begins Summer Film Series

 By Mario A. Cortez

-This week, local nonprofit Border Angels kicked off a series of film screenings centered on narratives related to current events, specifically to subjects involving immigration and human rights issues.
+This week, local nonprofit Border Angels kicked off a series of film screenings centered on narratives which relate to current events, specifically to subjects involving immigration and human rights issues.

-The monthly screening series will feature a different movie once a month during the summer season at the Sherman Heights Community Center’s main hall.
+The series will feature a different movie once a month during the summer season at the Sherman Heights Community Center’s main hall.

 The first film screened in this series was Rebecca Cammisa’s “Which Way Home,” a 90-minute work that follows a group of unaccompanied Central American minors looking to reach the United States.

 Stephanie Padilla, a PhD candidate at UC Santa Cruz and Border Angels intern, organized the event and selected the films to be projected as part of this series.
 She believes that the 2009 title is as relevant today as it was then.

 “We chose this film because it deals with the struggles faced by unaccompanied child migrants as they cross the border and highlights the reasons why they are driven to cross the border alone without their parents,” Padilla said.
 “It is a very moving and compelling film.”

 The documentary also features Southwest Key, an organization which has recently taken in children separated from their parents and placed them in local facilities, in a number of scenes.